32care/32care.github.io/_posts/2021-07-30-poster-post-2.markdown

 ---
 layout: post
-title: "How to bind @RequestParam to POJO in Spring"
+title: "How to bind @RequestParam to POJO in Spring 2"
 date: 2021-07-30 22:33
 comments: true
 tag: